Sleeping Dogs (video game): Critical reception

-Sleeping Dogs received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-It was nominated for "Action Game of the Year" and "Outstanding Achievement in Story" at the 2013 D.I.C.E.
-Interactive Achievement Awards.
+Sleeping Dogs received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+The Academy of Interactive Arts & Sciences nominated Sleeping Dogs for "Action Game of the Year" and "Outstanding Achievement in Story" during the 16th Annual D.I.C.E.
+Awards.

 Eurogamer writer Dan Whitehead called the combat system "robust and intuitive".
 IGN's Colin Moriarty compared the combat to that of Batman: Arkham City and compared it favorably with Grand Theft Auto IV despite its simplicity and repetitiveness.
 Hollander Cooper from GamesRadar praised the combat, especially the unique melee attacks.
 Andy Kelly of Computer and Video Games welcomed the slower-paced missions.
 Carolyn Petit from GameSpot and Ben Wilson from PlayStation Official Magazine found the combat enjoyable and highlighted the environmental attacks as "empowering and effective".
 Cooper, Allistair Pinsof from Destructoid, and Edge found the missions generic and linear, a sentiment reserved by Dan Ryckert of Game Informer for the shooting missions.
 Petit disagreed, saying that the missions were varied and enjoyable.
 Whitehead and Ryckert complained that there is too little to spend mission earnings on.

 The leveling system was described by Ryckert as "stand[ing] out from the open-world pack".
 Moriarty praised the system for its use of the Face system and the ability to replay missions if unsatisfied.
 Petit agreed and enjoyed the "pleasant sense of growth" given to Shen by the experience system during the campaign.
 Pinsof called the system "one of the greatest innovations Sleeping Dogs brings to the genre".
 Jon Blyth of Official Xbox Magazine liked the "pleasingly absurd" missions needed to gain Face.

 Moriarty lauded the game's depiction of Hong Kong as "alive and well-populated" and liked the AI, the setting, and the voice acting, in particular the use of Cantonese and English.
 Edge gave similar praise: "Offering a view of Asia through the filter of its action film industry, this is a depiction of Hong Kong that could have come straight from the reel."
 Pinsof acclaimed the city's scale and AI.